kammas/aws-playground/Notes on AC SAP/Notes.md

 Bucket Policy can allow access to specific VPCs<p>
 ##  [DEMO] Private S3 Buckets - PART1 - SETUP (8:39)
 ##  [DEMO] Private S3 Buckets - PART2 (17:19)
+We want to create three buckets with different access
+1. Public access + from limited VPC subnets.
+Both from VPC and Internet but from specific subnet only.
+From VPC we use Gateway Endpoint (automatically adds route with prefix Destination to go to the Endpoint) and lock the subnet we want.
+Also S3 bucket policy to allow
+2. Private access VPC only, specific subnet.
+From VPC we use Gateway Endpoint and lock the subnet we want.
+Also combine it with S3 bucket policy to allow the specific arn of the endpoint only
+3. Only public not VPC.
+Endpoint policy prohibits connecting to Bucket from VPC
 ##  Advanced VPC DNS & DNS Endpoints (15:42)
 In VPC the +2 address of the CIDR is reserved for DNS and all VP resources can use it for DNS. e.g. for 10.16.0.0/16 the DNS would be 10.16.0.2<p>
 In Subnets the +2 address of the CIDR is also reserved and is called **Route53 Resolver** and provides R53 Public and Associated Private Zones<p>